johnhadaway/helsinki-lbsn-data/README.md

 # LBSN data concerning Finland's Capital Region

 ### Introduction
 The datasets here were proccessed and analysed as part of the University of Tampere's *Muuttuva käsitys lähiöstä tiivistyvässä kaupungissa (Changing perceptions of the suburbs in a condensing city)* project, which is part of the Ministry of the Environment's Suburb Programme 2020–2022 and funded by the Housing Finance and Development Centre of Finland (ARA).
 The datasets are derived from cumulative observations of venue activity, as of 01/01/2022, retrieved via the Foursquare Places API.
-The bounding box for these observations are as follows (WGS84): SW (60.059, 24.485), NE (60.585, 25.226).
+The bounding box for these observations is defined by the following points (WGS84): SW (60.059, 24.485), NE (60.585, 25.226).

 ### Methods